SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 ---------------------------

 Compiler control statements allow the program to change aspects of the compiler's behavior.
-Swift has two compiler control statements: a conditional compilation block and a line control statement.
+Swift has three compiler control statements: a conditional compilation block a line control statement, and a compile-time diagnostic statement.

 .. syntax-grammar::